dominikhei/eartquake-streaming/readme.md

 The Kafka producer extracts the new earthquakes using a websocket, creates a JSONObject and serealizes them using a custom serealizer.
 Once they are pushed to the kafka topic the consumer pulls them and deserealizes them again using a custom deserealizer, which turns them back into a JSONObject.

-The streaming application sits on an EC2 t2-large machine and is defined using docker compose.
+The streaming application sits on an EC2 t2-large machine and is deployed using docker compose.
 All services within the Kafka cluster sit in Docker containers.
-One must note that Kafka is defiently overengineered for this use-case.
+One must note that Kafka is definetly overengineered for this use-case.
 Neither its throughput, latency or decoupling are interesting here, as we could stream the earthquakes from the WebSocket to the DynamoDB Database in much simpler fashion.
 However I wanted to build my own custom consumers and producers, which is why I used it here.

 __Consumer & Producer__

 Both Consumer and Producer are implemented in Java with SpringBoot.
 The Producer has an open websocket, that listens for new events (an event is an earthquake that has occured).
 The event is turned into a custom JSONObject with the relevant keys for the scope of this application.
 The Json is then serealized using a custom serealizer to send it to Kafka.
-In the scope of Kafka, serealization refers turning an object into a stream of bytes that can be transmitted into the queue.
+In the scope of Kafka, serealization refers turning an object into a stream of bytes that can be transmitted into the topic.

 The Consumer reads the events that have arrived and deserealizes it into a JSONObject.
 In the next step it is written to DynamoDB, a NoSql Key-Value store on AWS, using the AWS SDK.
-For security reasons I have opted against using credentials, but instead assuming the role of the underlying EC2 instance, which has just the required least priviledges, i.e is allowed to write to exactly this table.
+For security reasons I have opted against using credentials, but instead assuming the role of the underlying EC2 instance, which has just the required priviledges, i.e is allowed to write to exactly this table.

 *This is a detailed visual representation of the Kafka and logging setup:*
 ![](./.images/ec2_services.png)